The Art of War

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes Neil Shaw operates as a covert operative for the UN, executing a flawless assassination in Hong Kong.
 He is the ghost nobody sees - a highly skilled, invisible agent working in the shadows..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 15 minutes when During a UN reception, Shaw witnesses the assassination of the Chinese ambassador.
 He pursues the killer but is knocked unconscious.
 When he wakes, he's been framed for the murder - video evidence shows him as the shooter..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 59 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Shaw discovers his mentor and handler Eleanor Hooks is part of the conspiracy.
+Of particular interest, this crucial beat Shaw discovers his mentor and handler Eleanor Hooks is part of the conspiracy.
 This false defeat raises the stakes - he's completely alone now, betrayed by the person he trusted most.
 The enemy is much closer than he thought., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Shaw obtains evidence proving the conspiracy and identifying all the players.
 He synthesizes his ghost operative skills with his newfound commitment to truth (learned from Julia).
 He chooses to go public and expose everyone rather than work in shadows., demonstrating the transformation achieved throughout the journey.